Kéré Island, Bijagós, Guinea Bissau

 Customers enjoy meals of freshly caught fish, barracuda, carp, mermaids.

-Awakened by dusk, a community of fruit bats that inhabit nearby trees feast on ripe bananas from a large bunch exposed on the threshold of the restaurant.
+Awakened by darkness, they feast on ripe bananas from a large bunch displayed on the restaurant's threshold.

 Conversation here, conversation there, we surrender to the tiredness of the day.